o1-labs/proof-systems/README.md

 zexe and marlin.
 The default uses prefix `raze__`; using this in both
 @marlin and @zexe means only one copy of each repo will be created.
 If multiple copies are created the build will fail.

-After re-running `cargo raze` you can edit the fetch command in `bzl/cargo/crates.bzl` from `raze_fetch_remote_crates` to `zexe_fetch_remote_crates`.
-Do this for marlin as well and you can load each set by name; the logic of the `maybe` function used to load repos prevents duplicates.